drwl/annotaterb/README.md

 ## Usage

-AnnotateRb has a CLI that you can use to add or remove annotations.
+Annotaterb has a CLI that you can use to add or remove annotations.

 ```sh
 # To show the CLI options